 Does one size fit all?
 Not in transportation.
-To ensure your transportation decision-making is top notch, don’t just look at the bottom line.
+To ensure your transportation decision-making is top-notch, don’t just look at the bottom line.
 Look from bottom to top and everywhere in between.
-This includes the chain reactions resulting in your choice of logistics service provider.
+This includes the chain reactions resulting in your choice of a logistics service provider.

 When it comes to carrier decisions, consider using a carrier that services an area specific to your business.
 This could cut costs as the carrier may frequent your target area regularly.
-Also, frequency and time sensitivity of your product will play a role in the service level you require.
+Also, the frequency and time-sensitivity of your product will play a role in the service level you require.

-When considering a 3pL selection, look at the carrier selection process and carrier turn over rate for best selection.
+When considering a 3PL, look at the carrier selection process and carrier turn over rate for the best selection

-A 3pL that has long standing, trusting relationships with their carrier-base reveals to the shipper the reliability and integrity the 3pL is upholding within the industry.
-3pL’s that have many carrier partnerships are able to evaluate a manufactures transportation scope and match their needs with the carrier best suited to their core business.
+A 3PL that has long-standing, trusting relationships with their carrier-based reveals to the shipper the reliability and integrity the 3PL is upholding within the industry.
+3PL’s that have many carrier partnerships are able to evaluate a manufactures transportation scope and match their needs with the carrier best suited to their core business.
 As a shipper, having unlimited access to transportation resources through one point of contact, will reduce time employees are required to spend focusing on transportation arrangements.
 This results in greater and more productive employees that will be reflected on the bottom line.